Percy Shurmer Academy, Birmingham

 Percy Shurmer Academy joined the initial phase of the University of Bath Research Study and began implementing Hamish & Milo in the Autumn Term of 2022.

-Jake Smith-Lawrence (Teaching Assistant), became the programme lead within the school and in collaboration with Marie Duffy (Head of School) and Gemma Yates (Deputy and previous SENCO), they were able to develop the approach to meet the needs of the children and to implement a range of intervention groups.
+Jake Smith-Lawrence (Teaching Assistant) became the programme lead within the school, and in collaboration with Marie Duffy (Principal) and Gemma Cockbill (Assistant Principal of Inclusion), they were able to develop the approach to meet the needs of the children and to implement a range of intervention groups.

 Hamish & Milo has become a significant SEMH intervention that runs at key times during the week with different groups of children participating.